-- 1.1 This protocol and all related documentation will be publicly available and accessible on the NCDSB website. - 1.2 The NCDSB acknowledges that the online security of its students and employees is a key consideration and a potential factor in human and sex trafficking.
-Various NCDSB policies
+1.1 This protocol and all related documentation will be publicly available and accessible on the NCDSB website.

-- E-19 Educational Excursions

-- E-26 Reporting Abuse

-- E-31 Volunteers in Schools

-- E-32 Equity and Inclusive Education

-- E-34 Safe Schools

-- I-2 Responsible Use of Information and Communication Technology

-- I-5 Website and Social Media

-- P-5 Criminal Background Checks

-- 1.3 The NCDSB, through the Director of Education, will consult with its Catholic Parent Involvement Committee and/or school based Catholic School Councils to generate parent input and discuss how best to raise awareness regarding anti-sex trafficking education.

-- 1.4 Awareness strategies may involve sending newsletters to families, providing information in student handbooks, displaying posters, hosting virtual and/or in-person information sessions, video resources, posting resources/information on the school board website or social media platforms.
-All such strategies will address the following issues:

-- i) Cyber-safety;

-- ii) The signs that a student is being targeted, lured, groomed, trafficked or is trafficking another student/s;

-- iii) How to get help safely;

-- iv) How to report concerns to the school/school board;

-- v) How the school/school board will respond.

-- 1.5 In collaboration with community resources and supports, the board will provide and/or make available a resource list for culturally-based, gender-based, trauma informed services.

-- 1.6 Educators will integrate teaching of key concepts through the Ontario Curriculum, Religious Education and Family Life Programs that focus on such topics as healthy relationships, consent, mental health and well-being, coping skills, personal safety and online safety.
+- 1.2 The NCDSB acknowledges that the online security of its students and employees is a key consideration and a potential factor in human and sex trafficking.
+Various NCDSB policies are related to the awareness and prevention of sex trafficking.
+These include, but are not limited to, the following: - E-19 Educational Excursions - E-26 Reporting Abuse - E-31 Volunteers in Schools - E-32 Equity and Inclusive Education - E-34 Safe Schools - I-2 Responsible Use of Information and Communication Technology - I-5 Website and Social Media - P-5 Criminal Background Checks - 1.3 The NCDSB, through the Director of Education, will consult with its Catholic Parent Involvement Committee and/or school based Catholic School Councils to generate parent input and discuss how best to raise awareness regarding anti-sex trafficking education. - 1.4 Awareness strategies may involve sending newsletters to families, providing information in student handbooks, displaying posters, hosting virtual and/or inperson information sessions, video resources, posting resources/information on the school board website or social media platforms.
+All such strategies will address the following issues: - i) Cyber-safety; - ii) The signs that a student is being targeted, lured, groomed, trafficked or is trafficking another student/s; - iii) How to get help safely; - iv) How to report concerns to the school/school board; - v) How the school/school board will respond. - 1.5 In collaboration with community resources and supports, the board will provide and/or make available a resource list for culturally-based, gender-based, trauma informed services. - 1.6 Educators will integrate teaching of key concepts through the Ontario Curriculum, Religious Education and Family Life Programs that focus on such topics as healthy relationships, consent, mental health and well-being, coping skills, personal safety and online safety.